jvanstraten/gated-clock/primitives/feeda/README.md

 each other.
 It's just two pins (`A` and `B`) at the same location with no additional artwork.

-This particular feedthrough just has the coordinate at (0, 0).
+This particular feedthrough has the feedthrough coordinate at the same location as the A pin of a nand3/nand2.